Fatboy Slim: 2004–2008: Palookaville

-2008–2012: the Brighton Port Authority and Here Lies Love
+2008–2014: the Brighton Port Authority and Here Lies Love

-In 2008, Cook remixed the track "Amazonas" for the charity Bottletop.
-That year, Cook formed a virtual band, the Brighton Port Authority, featuring Iggy Pop, David Byrne, Dizzee Rascal, Martha Wainwright and Ashley Beedle.
-They released an album, I Think We're Gonna Need a Bigger Boat, in 2009.
-Cook produced two tracks on The Revolution Presents, a 2009 compilation album by various Cuban musicians.
-He said later: "I'm not Paul Simon – I'm not the world's best musical ambassador, it wasn't my forte."

 In 2008, Cook played at Glastonbury Festival, the O2 Wireless Festival, Rockness Festival and Coachella.
+In 2009, he released the album I Think We're Gonna Need a Bigger Boat as the virtual band the Brighton Port Authority, featuring Iggy Pop, David Byrne, Dizzee Rascal, Martha Wainwright and Ashley Beedle.
+Cook also produced two tracks on The Revolution Presents, a 2009 compilation album by various Cuban musicians, which he later regretted, saying: "I'm not Paul Simon – I'm not the world's best musical ambassador, it wasn't my forte."

-He played an unadvertised concert at Glastonbury 2009, and headlined the east dance stage at Glastonbury 2010.
-Cook collaborated with Byrne again on Here Lies Love (2010), a concept album about the life of the Philippines First Lady Imelda Marcos.
-A musical based on the album premiered in 2013 at the Public Theater in New York City, and opened on Broadway in 2023.
+Cook played an unadvertised concert at Glastonbury 2009, and headlined the east dance stage at Glastonbury 2010.
+He collaborated with Byrne again on Here Lies Love (2010), a concept album about the life of the Philippines First Lady Imelda Marcos.
+A musical based on the album premiered in 2013 at the Public Theater in New York City and opened on Broadway in 2023.

-In the 2010s, as EDM grew in popularity worldwide, Cook began performing more frequently in the United States.
-On 18 June 2010, he performed in Cape Town, South Africa, as part of the Cool Britannia FIFA World Cup music festival at the Cape Town International Convention Centre.
-In 2011, he received PRS for Music award for Outstanding Contribution to Music at the Ivor Novello Awards.
-On 30 May, he was the headliner at Movement Electronic Music Festival in Detroit.
-He played and headlined Bestival on the Isle of Wight on 11 September.

-Cook performed "Right Here, Right Now" and "The Rockefeller Skank" at the 2012 Summer Olympics closing ceremony in London.
-On 1 September, he performed at Brighton Pride.
-In March 2012, Cook hosted a one-hour radio programme, On The Road To Big Beach Bootique 5, on XFM.
-It consisted of 10 shows.